 The internet of things, Augmented and Virtual Reality, Artificial Intelligence and other technological advancements are fundamentally changing the way we live, work and conduct business.
 Last year, we at Dell Technologies worked with the IFTF (institute for the future) to forecast the impact of those changes.
 But we did more than just take a look into the crystal ball.
 We commissioned research with 3.800 business leaders from around the world to find out what they think the next 10-15 years have in store.
 Now, the results are in.

 However, there is unity as well: 93 percent feel beset by barriers to operating as a successful digital business in 2030 and beyond.
-How they will tackle those barriers will make the difference of who is here to stay and who is going to end up on the more tragic side of the phrase “together we stand, divided we fall”.
+How they tackle those barriers will make the difference between who is here to stay and who is going to end up on the more tragic side of the phrase “together we stand, divided we fall”.